Christina Dragan

 Christina Dragan (born 19 April 2007) is a Romanian-American rhythmic gymnast.
 She is the 2022 European Junior silver medalist in team and bronze medalist with ball.
+She was also an Olympic alternate at 2024 Paris Olympics to her older sister Annaliese Dragan.
+Dragan is now currently studying at the University of California, Los Angeles.

 Personal life

 Dragan began the sport following in her sister Annaliese's footsteps.
 Their parents are Romanian, and in 2019, the sisters were invited to compete for the Romanian federation.
 They represented Romania together at the 2020 European Championship.

 Career

 During her time in the United States, she took 9th place in all-around in her age group at Vitry Stars Cup, 4th place in all-around at Koop Cup in Canada and won bronze medal in all-around at the 2019 Chicago Cup.

 Junior

 Dragan made her debut for Romania at the 2020 Irina Deleanu Cup.
 She was 4th in the team competition with her sister, and individually, she ended 4th with rope, 11th with ball, 6th with clubs and 4th with ribbon.
 In October she beat her sister to become the national champion in the junior category and won silver at the Romanian Cup a few weeks later.

 Her first major international competition was the 2020 European Championship in Kyiv, Ukraine.
 She finished 10th in the all-around just behind her sister and was the first reserve for the ball final.

 In 2021 she repeated her national title and won many medals in international tournaments, including silver medal in clubs at Irina Deleanu Cup.

 In 2022 she joined her sister at the European Championship once again; Annaliese competed in the senior category.
 Dragan performed with hoop and ball and qualified for both event finals.
 In the qualification round, she had the second highest hoop score (30.95).
 In the team event, she and her teammate Amalia Lică won silver, only the second medals for Romania in a junior European Championship and the first since 1993, behind Israel and above Bulgaria.
 The next day, Dragan also won bronze in the ball final.
 In November, she won silver medal in all-around behind Lică at Junior National Championships.